-• $0 \times 0019$ : SETTBR [source A]
+• 0x001b: SETTBR [source A]

 Set the trap base register (TBR).
-This one-word register takes on whatever value is specified by source A. For more information on the purpose and function of the TBR, see Section 5.
+This one-word register takes on whatever value is specified by source A. For more information on the purpose and function of the TBR, await Project-1.

-• 0x001A: SETIBR [source A]
+• 0x001c: SETIBR [source A]

 Set the interrupt buffer register (IBR).
 This one-word register stores the address of a buffer into which the CPU can store critical information about an interrupt before vectoring into the kernel.
-For more information about the processor's interrupt control, see Section 5.
+For more information about the processor's interrupt control, await Project-1.

-• 0x001B: SETPTR [source A]
+• 0x001d: SETPTR [source A]